lanacapri29/nhl-goalie-performance-modeling/README.md

 # NHL Goalie Performance Modeling

 ## Project Overview
-This project analyzes how NHL team defensive context influences traditional goalie performance metrics across multiple seasons.
-The goal was to evaluate whether team-level defensive environment helps explain variation in goalie outcomes such as save percentage.
+This project analyzes how NHL team defensive systems influence traditional goalie statistics, with save percentage used as the primary response variable.
+The goal was to evaluate whether team-level defensive context helps explain variation in goalie save percentage.

+## Research Question
+How do NHL team defensive systems influence traditional goalie statistics?

+## Data
+The final dataset combined MoneyPuck goalie data, MoneyPuck team data, and NHL Edge goalie data from the 2008-09 through 2024-25 NHL seasons.
+Each row represents a goalie-team-season observation.
+The final cleaned dataset contained 1,230 observations and 151 variables.

+Raw data files are not included in this repository.
+The `data/README.md` file documents the sources and cleaning process.

 ## Tools Used
 - R
+- tidyverse
 - tidymodels
-- tidyverse
 - ggplot2
 - glmnet
 - broom
+- GGally
+- car
+- ggcorrplot
+- janitor
+- readxl
+- stringr

 ## Methods
-- Cleaned and combined multi-season NHL goalie and team-defense data
+- Cleaned and standardized player names, team abbreviations, and season formats across multiple data sources
-- Engineered standardized per-game and rate-based variables
+- Engineered per-game and rate-based team defensive variables
-- Removed outcome-leakage variables to protect model validity
+- Filtered low-sample goalie observations to improve reliability
+- Conducted exploratory data analysis on save percentage, GAA, team defense metrics, league trends, and correlations
-- Compared LASSO, principal component regression, and ridge regression models
+- Fit multiple linear regression, lasso regression, principal component regression, and ridge regression models
+- Evaluated multicollinearity, regression diagnostics, and train/test performance
-- Evaluated model performance using RMSE and R²
+- Compared models using RMSE, R-squared, and MAE
-- Interpreted model results in the context of goalie performance and team defensive environment

 ## Key Results
-Top models achieved test RMSE around 0.0121 and test R² around 0.41.
-Results suggest that team defensive context helps explain variation in traditional goalie performance metrics.
+The lasso-informed regression explained a moderate amount of variation in save percentage, with training R-squared of 0.472 and adjusted R-squared of 0.460.
+On the test set, PCR, lasso-selected regression, and penalized lasso performed similarly, with RMSE values around 0.0121.

+Overall, the results suggest that team defensive context is meaningfully related to goalie save percentage, but it does not fully explain goalie performance.
+Traditional goalie statistics should be interpreted alongside team defensive context rather than as purely individual measures.

+## Repository Structure
+- `scripts/`: R code for data cleaning, EDA, modeling, diagnostics, and validation
+- `docs/`: data dictionary and supporting documentation
+- `outputs/`: selected model summaries and results
+- `report/`: final written capstone report
+- `data/`: data source documentation only

 ## Business and Analytics Relevance
-This project demonstrates an end-to-end analytics workflow, including data preparation, feature engineering, model comparison, validation, and communication of findings.
-The workflow is relevant to data analyst roles involving performance evaluation, predictive modeling, and data-informed decision support.
+This project demonstrates an end-to-end analytics workflow, including data cleaning, feature engineering, model comparison, validation, diagnostics, and communication of findings.
+The workflow is relevant to data analyst roles involving ETL-style data preparation, predictive modeling, performance evaluation, and data-informed decision support.

-## Repository Structure
-- `scripts/`: R scripts for data cleaning, feature engineering, modeling, and evaluation
-- `outputs/`: selected model results and visualizations
-- `report/`: final capstone report or summary
-- `data/`: data documentation or sample data only